congtuyenvip/Oeg-Sdk-Doc-For-Android/docs/source/usage.rst

 .. code-block:: java

-        // authenticationCallBack is interface which have 3 call back for login and register
+        // authenticationCallBack is an interface which has 2 callbacks:
-        // onLoginResult(authenticationResult, provider) see funcation's docs
+        // - onAuthenticationResult(action, authenticationResult, provider): called when login or register finishes
-        // onRegisterResult(authenticationResult) see funcation's docs
+        // - onChangePassResult(changePasswordResult): called when change password finishes
-        // onChangePassResult(changePasswordResult: WorkResult<Boolean>)
+        //
-        // (orientation is optional for showing UI in prefer screen orientation ( PROTRAIT or LANDSCAPE), default is PORTRAIT
+        // (orientation is optional for showing UI in preferred screen orientation (PORTRAIT or LANDSCAPE), default is PORTRAIT
         // intentFlag is optional for intent flags OegSdk.showLogin(authenticationCallBack, intentFlag = null, orientation = OegSdk.ScreenOrientation.PORTRAIT)